Dinesh0515/dgteqer-website/README.md

-# dgteqer-website
+# DGTEQER Coming Soon Page
-Coming Soon page for DGTEQER
+This is the coming soon landing page for DGTEQER.